blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/overview.md

 * When invoking ${solution_name} using ${script_name}:
     - curl
     - bash
-* In host mode: Access to a Docker engine; versions 17.09 or higher.
+* In host mode: Access to a Docker Engine; versions 17.09 or higher.
 * In container mode: You must start the ${solution_name} container that meets the preceding requirements, and three container-based
 "image inspector" services.
 All four of these containers must share a mounted volume and be able to reach each other through HTTP GET operations using base URLs that you provide.
 For more information, refer to [Deploying](deployment.md).